Government of Canada / Gouvernement du Canada

 • (2) Every employee of a community-based residential facility who conducts a search under section 66 of the Act shall prepare and submit to the person in charge of the facility, as soon as practicable and in accordance with subsection (4), a post-search report respecting the search.

-• (3) Every institutional head who authorizes a search of all inmates under section 53 of the Act shall prepare and submit to the head of the region, as soon as practicable and in accordance with subsection (4), a post-search report respecting the search.
+• (3) Every institutional head who authorizes a search of an inmate under paragraph 50.2(c) of these Regulations or a search of all inmates under section 53 of the Act shall prepare and submit to the head of the region, as soon as practicable and in accordance with subsection (4), a post-search report respecting the search.

 • (4) A post-search report shall be in writing and shall contain